Function Description

 NotificationType |

-Specifies whether the relational dataset has attributes, i.e., whether it is necessary to edit the relational dataset properties table to specifically define the association between the two dataset objects.
+Specifies whether the relationship dataset has attributes, i.e., whether it is necessary to specifically define the association between two dataset objects by editing the relationship dataset's attribute table.

 |